Wiltshire Folk Arts

 Working with other organisations and people is going to be an essential part of what we do.
 We hope to link up and work with other folk arts organisations throughout the country with similar aims, Festivals and promoters, County, District, Town and Parish Councils, Educational establishments, Schools and Colleges, Youth groups, the County Health Authorities, U3A, elderly clubs and societies, the many volunteer groups and organisations of Wiltshire.

-Clearly, this is going to be a big project, but one that we relish the thought of doing.
+Clearly, this is a big project, but one that we are enjoying doing.
 If you or anyone you know needs further information about what we do, or are going to do, we’d love to hear from you.

 Please contact us with any suggestions, links, information, collections, old songs and interested people and organisations.
 We will make space for news items, what's ons, clubs, artists and anything at all to do with traditional music, dance and song.